 Review summary: Panasonic G85 vs Canon M10

 So what conclusions can be drawn?
-Which of the two cameras – the Panasonic G85 or the Canon M10 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Panasonic G85 better than the Canon M10 or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores markedly higher (6 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.1 EV of extra DR).

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/30p).